 So, next time you are planning an employee onboarding, schedule enough that it is productive without being too much at once.
 It’s a balancing game.
-But setting aside extra time for lunch and plenty of fun activities to break up the day is a step in the right direction.
+And setting aside extra time for lunch and plenty of fun activities to break up the day is a step in the right direction.

 But running remote onboardings isn’t a one to one with in-person onboardings.
 While the employee onboarding checklist and best practices stay the same, remote onboardings take more up-front planning to shift online and keep your new hires engaged.

-Minimum, remote employee onboardings need a video conference tool (like Zoom), an internal messaging tool (like Slack), a project management tool (like Asana), and employee onboarding software (like Trainual).
+Minimum, remote onboardings need a video conference tool (like Zoom), an internal messaging tool (like Slack), a project management tool (like Asana), and employee onboarding software (like Trainual).

 No – really!

-Remember how the average fully onboarded employee wastes over 100 minutes per day searching for the information to do their job and costing you hundreds of dollars every week?
+Plus, remember how the average fully onboarded employee wastes over 100 minutes per day searching for the information to do their job and costing you hundreds of dollars every week?